Autophagy: Your Body’s Cellular Recycling and Renewal System

 Hence, “autophagy” translates to “self-eating,” which vividly captures the essence of the process.

 Although Belgian biochemist Christian de Duve first used the term “autophagy” in 1963, the idea of cellular self-digestion had been known since the 1950s.
 The field of autophagy research gained momentum in the 1990s with the pioneering work of Japanese cell biologist Yoshinori Ohsumi, who was awarded the Nobel Prize in Physiology or MedicineMedicine is the field of science and practice that deals with the prevention, diagnosis, treatment, and cure of disease.
-Think of it like this: • Your body is a complex machine. • Medicine is like a toolbox, and knowledge is… Read More in 2016 for his discoveries of the mechanisms underlying autophagy.
+Think of it like this: • Your body is a complex machine. • Medicine is like a toolbox, and knowledge is needed to keep it running smoothly. • Doctors, nurses, and… Read More in 2016 for his discoveries of the mechanisms underlying autophagy.

 Autophagy in Health and Disease